Schug Pinot Noir 2015 Carneros

 Sustainable wine growing and winemaking practices are a cornerstone of production at Schug Winery.

-The Schug Pinot Noir paired nicely with a shepherd’s pie made by my son’s friend Michaela.
+Goes with: The Schug Pinot Noir paired nicely with a shepherd’s pie made by my son’s friend Michaela.
 She came to our house and prepared dinner, making Michael help with the prep work.

 It was a wonderful version of this dish, full of ground beef, mashed potatoes and vegetables such as carrots, peas and corn.
 It had rich, warm flavors with jus the right amount of spices.
 I can’t share the recipe because it is Michaela’s, and I don’t blame her for not sharing it.